 In 2016, the American Youth Circus Organization (AYCO) announced a network of recognized Social Circus programs.
 Amy Christian, Artistic Director of Wise Fool New Mexico, was one of the national consultants that helped shape the program criteria.
 Wise Fool was among the first four companies recognized for their Social Circus programs.

-Check out this inspiring presentation by Amy Christian, Wise Fool CoFounder and Artistic Director, about how theatre has the power to ignite social change:
+Check out this inspiring presentation by Amy Christian, Wise Fool's CoFounder and former Director, about how theatre has the power to ignite social change:

 How does Social Circus "change lives"?